-This one-day EPA certification course is required for all contractors who will perform renovations, repairs and painting activities in houses built before 1978 or in child-occupied facilities, and is the minimum certification required to work on residential rehab programs for publicly funded jobs.
 Course topics include characteristics and uses of lead-based paint, lead’s health effects on adults and children, lead-safe work practices to minimize contaminated dust during work activities, absence-of-lead assessments, cleanup procedures, post-renovation cleaning verification, personal protective equipment, training of non-certified workers, and required compliance documentation.
 The required course exam is provided, and successful completion will certify the attendee as an EPA Certified Renovator.
-This certification must be renewed every 5 years (see Refresher training below).
+This certification must be renewed every 5 year.